thomaswp/thomaswp.github.io/content/project/tracenote/index.md

   - Learning Tools
 ---

-Code tacing is the ability to read code, understand how the program flows and variable values change, and predict program output.
+Code tracing is the ability to read code, understand how the program flows and variable values change, and predict program output.
 It is a critical skill that supports students' ability to write code.

 It makes sense -- we teach students how to read *natural* language before we teach them to write.
 Why shouldn't it be the same for code?

 But there's a big challenge to teaching code tracing: It's *tedious* for students, requiring them to carefully track variable values, and repeat the process until they build fluency.

-What if students could learn to trace code in a way that was fun, and made it easy to buid intuitive fluency in this critical skill?
+What if students could learn to trace code in a way that was fun, and made it easy to build intuitive fluency in this critical skill?

 ### TraceNote